These are easy slow cooker recipes

 Slow cooker family meals

-If you’re using a family sized slow cooker then here are our 5 top tips to getting the most out of it.
+If you’re using a family-sized slow cooker then here are our 5 top tips to getting the most out of it.
 You can use your slow cooker to cook chicken, beef, gammon etc. You name it you can cook it in a slow cooker.
 We use a slow cooker like this but any with a temperature gauge is good.

 1. Slow cooker chicken: Chicken thighs are the best for a slow cooker.
-Slow cookers tend to overcook meat but a thigh is the perfect cut with a small amount of liquid to keep it moist.
+Slow cookers tend to overcook meat but a thigh is a perfect cut with a small amount of liquid to keep it moist.

 2. Voltage matters: If your food is sticking to the bottom of the pan even on low heat it could mean you’re getting a higher voltage through your slow cooker then you should.
-Grab a variable transformer which could help control how much power is coming through.*

 3. You may want to pre-cook your meat or onion first, but there really is no need if you don’t have the time.

 4. Dried spices work: Don’t worry about buying expensive fresh spice.
 The dried ones from your kitchen staples work perfectly.